Living and renting in Melbourne

 When you plan your move to Melbourne, we advise you:

-- If you’re a first-year undergraduate students, the Melbourne Accommodation Program is a quick and easy way to arrange your accommodation.
+- If you’re a first-year undergraduate students, University Accommodation is a quick and easy way to arrange your accommodation.

 - Arrive in Melbourne a few weeks before Orientation.
 This will give you time to find suitable accommodation and settle in before classes commence.